 - 1. Engagement and responsibilities summary

 - 2. Your audit engagement team

 - 3. Audit scope, approach and timeline

-- 4. Materiality and misstatements

-- 5. Significant risks and key judgement areas
+- 4. Significant risks and key judgement areas

-- 6. Fees for audit and other services
+- 5. Fees for audit and other services

-- 7. Our commitment to independence
+- 6. Our commitment to independence

+- 7. Materiality and misstatements

-- Appendix A Key communication points
+Appendix A - Key communication points

-- Appendix B Forthcoming accounting and other issues
+Appendix B - Forthcoming accounting and other issues

-- Appendix C Mazars' client service commitment